 8. March of Dimes. (n.d.).
 Preterm labor and premature birth.
 Retrieved from: https://www.marchofdimes.org/complications/preterm-labor-and-premature-baby.aspx

 9. Fuchs, F., et al. (2018).
 Effect of maternal age on the risk of preterm birth: A large cohort study.
 PLoS ONE, 13(1), e0191002.
 Retrieved from: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0191002

 - Policy Implications

-According to research and subject experts, policy options that could influence low birthweight and preterm births include:
+Policy and program options that could influence preterm births and low birthweight include:

 For more policy ideas and research on this topic, see kidsdata.org’s Research & Links section, or visit the March of Dimes.
-Also see Policy Implications on kidsdata.org under the Prenatal Care, Infant Mortality, Teen Births and Teen Sexual Health topics.
+Also see Policy Implications on kidsdata.org under Prenatal Care, Infant Mortality, and Teen Births topics.

-- Ensuring that health care systems train clinicians on identifying smokers among pregnant women, and that evidence-based tobacco cessation services are available to pregnant women and reimbursed by insurance (1)
+- Continuing strategies to reduce smoking among pregnant women, and ensuring that effective tobacco cessation services are available and reimbursed by insurance (4, 6)

 Sources for this narrative: